 Some bonuses will clearly state that they have no wagering rules.
 And others, like a no deposit free bets, also don’t usually have wagering requirements either.
 However, where you’ll almost certainly find them is with a deposit bonus.

 These bonuses are more generous, and so they come with heavy T&Cs attached.
 You might have to bet your stake once or twice over, in order to convert your bonus cash to winnings.
 But some sites will require you to bet through more than 10 times.

 We recommend avoiding deals with huge wagering requirements attached as, for a lot of bettors, these amounts are simply unrealistic and unattainable.

-You should always be on the lookout for other terms attached to bonuses.
+You should always be on the lookout for other terms that applies to bonuses.
 Things to watch out for include:

-Some payment platforms, including e-wallets like Skrill and Neteller, are excluded from bonuses by some sites.
+Some payment platforms, including e-wallets like Skrill and Neteller, are not eligible for bonus offers at some sites.
 You may have to pay with a debit card or your internet banking to unlock bonus offers.
 Something to consider if you usually use a digital wallet to deposit at online bookies.

 Know Your Customer

 Also known as KYC, Know Your Customer are the protocols put in place by licensed bookmakers to ensure that you are who you say you are.
 While these processes are necessary and a legal requirement, they can be long and tedious.

 You will have to submit documents like your passport, proof of address and proof of deposit to the site.
 Some bookies require even more paperwork, so always check what KYC rules each site has in place.
 Be aware that, if you don’t fully comply with KYC rules, you won’t be able to touch any of your winnings.

 Some bonus offers, including bets for free, will only apply to specific matches or events.
 For example, a bet that you pick up for free might only apply to the Grand National horse race.
 So you won’t be able to use it on your favourite football team’s next match.